-Betting exchanges do not have a built-in overround so their ‘books’ – created by the ebb and flow of money between backers and layers – total much closer to 100%.
+Betting exchanges do not have a built-in overround.
+Their ‘books’ – created by the ebb and flow of money between backers and layers – total much closer to 100%.

-Theoretically, punters have a better chance and the overall odds are bigger on the betting exchange model, especially among the bigger-priced contenders in a market.
+Theoretically, punters have a better chance and the overall odds are bigger on the betting exchange model.
+This is especially true among the bigger-priced contenders in a market.